Nivola/beecell/README.md

 # beecell
+__beecell__ is a project that contains various python 2 utility modules.
+Utility are useful to manage password, connect to a sql db and manage a remote ssh connection.

+Here a more specific description of packages and modules.

 Utility file that include variuos function:
 - __simple.py__: general function for password encryption and decryption, dictionary utility, print data etc.
 - __remote.py__: varius class create remote client, run ssh command, run tcp command, make http request, install software in a remote portal